bencole12345/PhysicallyBasedRenderer/README.md

 A physically-based renderer I'm working on, using C++ and OpenGL.
 The renderer has two modes of operation: Phong rendering and physically based rendering, which attempts to model materials and light using physically-accurate properties.

+If you want to learn more about how it works, read [the paper](Paper.pdf)!

 ## Screenshots
 ![Physically Rendered Bunnies](screenshots/physically_rendered_bunnies.png "Copper, silver and plastic physically-rendered bunnies")